OPTOMETRISTS LICENSE DEFENSE

 Optometrists are used to helping their patients with their eye-care needs.
-Unfortunately, sometimes optometrists face spurious assaults on their character and medical abilities, threatening their ability to practice medicine and support themselves and their families.
+Unfortunately, optometrists sometimes face spurious assaults on their character and medical abilities, threatening their ability to practice medicine and support themselves and their families.
 These optometrists deserve vigorous defense from their charges and the opportunity to explain themselves and their cases in front of the Texas Optometry Board.
+The best way for someone to protect their optometry license is to speak with a qualified optometrist license defense attorney.

 At the Leichter Law Firm, our experienced Texas optometrist license defense attorneys are dedicated to helping optometrists who are faced with potentially serious punishments.
-If you would like to discuss your case with us in detail and learn more about how we may be able to defend your good name and your ability to perform your job, please contact us today by calling 512-495-9995.
+If you would like to discuss your case with us in detail and learn more about how we can defend your good name and your ability to perform your job, please contact us today by calling 512-495-9995.
+Schedule a free consultation with us to discover how a professional license defense attorney can help you protect your personal and professional reputation.

 Charged with enforcing the Texas Optometry Act (Texas Occupations Code § 351 et., al.), the Texas Optometry Board may investigate possible violations of the Act or Board Rules, commence disciplinary proceedings, and order administrative sanctions.
 In accordance with Texas Optometry Act § 351.051, the Optometry Board may probate, suspend, or revoke an optometrist’s license for any of the following: